-The Ferny Grove State School BYO iPad Program is an opt-in program running from Year 3-6.
-We currently have around 13 iPad classes.
+The Ferny Grove State School BYO iPad Program runs from Year 3-6.

 It is clear to us that sophisticated integration of Information Communication Technology (ICT) will be critical to students being connected and engaged with the curriculum and their own learning.